Sheriff probes how 3-year missing for 3 days found alive by ‘Good Samaritan’

 He added it was “divine intervention” that led him to a part of the woods, near a pipeline, about five miles from the family’s Plantersville home, off Texas Highway 249.

 "I don’t know what to make of it.
-All I know is he was found safe," Halfin said.
+All I know is he was found safe," Mr Halfin said.
 "When I picked him up, he was still talking.
 He wasn’t shaking, he wasn’t nervous.
 The things I would expect.
 Maybe he just sensed, ‘I’ve been found’," he told ABC’s Good Morning America in a separate interview.

+The boy was recovering in Texas Children’s Hospital for treatment and observation.
+His mother, Araceli Nunez, told the outlet through a Spanish translator she couldn’t explain how her son was rescued.

 Join our new commenting forum